 - And more

-Get in touch with us if you’d like to know if your business could offer WeChat Pay as a payment method.
+Get in touch with us if you’d like to know if your business could offer WeChat Pay as a payment method to Chinese users.

 How to set up WeChat Pay outside China for international businesses — a step-by-step guide